-Chomsky orients his theoretical direction to formal simplicity, rather functional explanation, which he posits as dramatically beneficial in both biological and methodological contexts:
+Chomsky orients his theoretical direction to formal simplicity, rather functional explanation, which he sees as beneficial in both biological and methodological contexts:

 The computational operations of language are the simplest possible.
 This is the outcome that we hope to reach on methodological grounds, and that is to be expected in the light of evidence about the evolution of language.